Seasonal tune-ups for Summerlin comfort

 What a Proper AC Tune-Up Actually Includes

-A tune-up is more than a filter change and visual check.
+A tune-up is more than a filter change and visual check, and it matters most for the kind of equipment Summerlin homes run.
 Our 20+ point maintenance protocol includes measuring amperage draw on the compressor and blower motor, testing capacitor microfarad values, cleaning the condensate drain with a wet-dry vacuum, measuring temperature differential across the evaporator coil, inspecting the contactor for carbon pitting, and verifying thermostat calibration against an independent thermometer.
+On the premium multi-stage and variable-speed systems common in The Ridges and Red Rock Country Club, those readings are how we protect the high SEER2 efficiency the homeowner paid for, since a charge that drifts even slightly or a coil dulled by Red Rock dust quietly erases the savings these systems are built to deliver.
+On the older single-stage units still cooling many Sun City Summerlin homes, the same readings catch a weakening capacitor or a fouled contactor while it is still a tune-up item and not a no-cooling call in July.
 Each reading is compared to the manufacturer's baseline to catch degradation before it becomes a breakdown.

 Desert Maintenance Schedule